A-Polynomials of fillings of the Whitehead sister: A-polynomial equations

 We are particularly interested in $1/n$-Dehn fillings.
 As seen in \reffig{FareyWhSis}, the first three tetrahedra in the layered solid torus are the same for all $n$, and \refthm{HMPFilling2} immediately yields the following.

-\begin{lemma} Let $K$ be a knot obtained by $1/n$-Dehn filling on the unknotted component of the Whitehead sister link.
+\begin{lemma} Let $K(n)$ be the knot obtained by the $1/n$-Dehn filling of the Whitehead sister.
 The Ptolemy equations for the first three tetrahedra in the layered solid torus are as follows.

 \end{lemma}

 We can now prove the main result, giving equations for $1/n$ fillings with $n \geq 3$.

 \begin{proof}[Proof of \refthm{Main}] \reflem{Gamma4/1Gamma1/0} gives the Ptolemy equations for the tetrahedra outside the layered solid torus, and \reflem{First3LSTTet} applies similarly to the first three tetrahedra in the layered solid torus.
 These tetrahedra correspond to the path in the Farey graph corresponding to $1/n$-Dehn filling, up to the triangle $(1/0,1/1,0/1)$.
 Moving then to the triangle $(1/2,1/1,0/1)$ yields the equation $\gamma_{1/0}\gamma_{1/2}+\gamma_{1/1}^2-\gamma_{0/1}^2=0$.
 Moving to the triangle $(0/1, 1/n,1/(n-1))$ via triangles $(0/1, 1/(k-1), 1/(k-2))$ with pivot slope always $0/1$, slope $h_n$ corresponding to $1/k$, old slope $1/(k-2)$, and fan slope $1/(k-1)$, as in \reffig{FareyWhSis}, then gives the recursive inside equations as per \refthm{HMPFilling2}. \end{proof}